tytydraco/yessleep/out/I_Can_Fix_Her.md

 I'd never met a girl with natural metaphors on her legs before.
 Not that she saw things that way, of course.
 It couldn't have endeared her more, and her trauma made my insides rise a fire up.
 I don't think it much mattered that I didn't follow everything.
 It was all about her.
 I was her safety, more like, which was how it had been since the beginning.

-Since the night I'd been walking home late and found her holding unsteady to the other side of the barrier.
+Since the night I'd been walking home late and found her holding to the other side of the barrier.
 The one on the high bridge over the river.

 She was too fucked on DXM to remember it the next day, where she'd been, how she'd gripped my back and cried into my neck as I carried her.
 All she had were the photos.
 Some public bathroom mirror, it looked like: bright red lipstick and a brighter red jacket and her smile this demented blend of dissociation and euphoria.
 Like she was ready for her own party.
 And then the video of her walking to that party.
 Holding the front camera towards her as she danced and rambled and sang fuck knows what while flashes of midnight traffic passed her by.